CanAsia Energy (CVE:CEC) Trading Up 20% – Should You Buy?

-CanAsia Energy Corp.
-(CVE:CEC – Get Free Report) was up 20% during mid-day trading on Wednesday .
+Shares of CanAsia Energy Corp.
+(CVE:CEC – Get Free Report) rose 20% during trading on Thursday .
 The company traded as high as C$0.09 and last traded at C$0.09.
-Approximately 157,406 shares traded hands during trading, an increase of 348% from the average daily volume of 35,134 shares.
+Approximately 157,406 shares changed hands during mid-day trading, an increase of 348% from the average daily volume of 35,134 shares.
 The stock had previously closed at C$0.08.

 CanAsia Energy Stock Down 16.7 %